 The NaBeG changes all of that.
 Sustainability information must now follow the European Sustainability Reporting Standards (ESRS).
 Reporting is integrated into the management report, not a standalone document.
 External limited assurance is mandatory.
 The double materiality assessment becomes the foundation of the report.
 And the scope expands beyond PIEs to include all large companies meeting the revised thresholds.

-For auditors who worked with NaDiVeG clients, the transition is significant.
-Under the old regime, the non-financial statement was often a relatively brief section of the annual report, prepared with minimal auditor involvement.
-Under the NaBeG, the sustainability statement is comparable in rigour to the financial statements, requires paragraph-level ESRS compliance, and must survive an assurance engagement.
-The work volume for both the reporting entity and the auditor increases substantially.
+For auditors who worked with NaDiVeG clients, the transition is real.
+Under the old regime, the non-financial statement was often a few pages in the annual report, prepared with minimal auditor involvement.
+Under the NaBeG, the sustainability statement requires paragraph-level ESRS compliance and must survive an assurance engagement.
+At firms like ours, the honest internal conversation is that the first-year work volume for sustainability roughly matches the financial audit itself.
+That catches partners off guard when they see the budget.

 The NaBeG also aligns Austria with the EU Taxonomy Regulation requirements.
 Wave 1 companies must include Article 8 Taxonomy disclosures in their sustainability statements, reporting on the proportion of their activities that qualify as environmentally sustainable under the Taxonomy’s technical screening criteria.
 This was already partially required under the NaDiVeG for certain PIEs, but the NaBeG formalises the obligation and links it to the ESRS reporting framework.